Dave Upthegrove

-David Upthegrove (born May 3, 1971) is an American politician who is currently serving as the 17th Washington State Commissioner of Public Lands since 2025.
+David Paul Upthegrove (born May 3, 1971) is an American politician who is currently serving as the 17th Washington State Commissioner of Public Lands since 2025.
 He previously was a member of the King County Council, representing the 5th district from 2014 to 2025.
 A member of the Democratic Party, he was a member of the Washington House of Representatives, representing the 33rd district from 2002 to 2013.

 Early life and education

 Dave Upthegrove is a descendant of the German Op den Graeff family of Dutch origin.
 He is a direct descendant of Herman op den Graeff, Mennonite leader of Krefeld, and his grandson Abraham op den Graeff, one of the founders of Germantown and in 1688, signer of the first protest against slavery in colonial America.

 Dave Upthegrove was born and raised in King County, Washington, and attended Lakeside School in Seattle.
 He earned a Bachelor of Arts degree in environmental conservation from the University of Colorado Boulder and a graduate certificate in energy policy planning from the University of Idaho.